 Four years following his album Resistance, carried by the success of Alive Again, Maxime Morin returns as Champion with a brand new project titled °1.
-The electro-lounge-orchestral record will be available on May 28th through Bonsound.
+The electro-lounge-orchestral record was released on May 28th, 2013 through Bonsound.
 For the first time, DJ Champion brought together many collaborators.
 In addition to his loyal G-Strings and vocalist Pilou, we can hear the exuberant Fab from Random Recipe, string quartet Mommies on the Run, and trombone player and arranger Jean-Nicolas Trottier.

 Well before his collaborations with the OSM and OSQ, DJ Champion had flirted with classical music, whether it be by imagining a remix of a song by Jean-Pierre Ferland or co-producing the soundtrack for Matroni et moi with composer Benoît Charest.
 Two songs from Resistance (Clear Beach and The Monster) also put forward a type of arrangement closer to this musical genre.
 With his new album, DJ Champion dives into symphonic orchestras' sonic universe, without ever abandoning electro elements and electric guitars, two pillars of the signature Champion sound.